-Take a pre bought leadcore chod safety system or splice a length of around 120cm of leadcore yourself making a small loop at either end.
-Slide on tail rubber and attach a metal lead clip which will then allow you to attach your lead to the rig.
+You have two options for using a leadcore chod safety system: either purchase a pre-made one or splice your own length of leadcore, approximately 120cm long, and create small loops at each end.
+Afterward, slide on a tail rubber and attach a metal lead clip, which will enable you to connect your lead to the rig.
 If you are fishing over heavy weed use the lightest lead that you can get away with.

 Next slide the tail rubber down over the metal lead clip.

-Take a pre-tied chod hook-link and slide it down the lead core so that it is in between the remaining safety bead and the bead that you have removed.
+Take a pre-tied chod hooklink and slide it down the leadcore, ensuring that it sits between the remaining safety bead and the bead that you have removed.

-Secondly, the hook is tied to a double swivel.
-The double swivel allows the rig to rotate in the water and in the carp’s mouth making it harder for the carp to eject the rig.
+Secondly, the hook is attached to a double swivel.
+This double swivel design allows the rig to freely rotate both in the water and within the mouth of the carp.
+This rotational movement makes it more challenging for the carp to dislodge or eject the rig.

-Slide the safety bead that you had previously removed back over the rubber tubing on the leadcore so that the hook is now between the two beads.
+Now, carefully slide the safety bead, which you had previously removed, back onto the rubber tubing of the leadcore, positioning it so that the hook is now situated between the two beads.

-Take some baiting floss and attach a buoyant pop up to the metal ring that has been looped onto the loop of line at base of the shank of the hook.
-You will start to see the mechanics of the rig taking shape now.
+Take some baiting floss and fasten a buoyant pop-up to the metal ring that has been looped onto the line’s loop at the base of the hook shank.
+As you do this, you will begin to observe the rig’s mechanics coming together.

-The distance of the 2 beads from the lead can be adjusted depending on what you are fishing over.
-If it is light debris then you may choose to fish the hook closer the lead.
-If you are fishing over a foot or two of Canadian pond weed, then you would set the beads further away from the lead to enable the hook and boilie to rest on top of the weed.
+The positioning of the two beads relative to the lead can be adjusted based on your fishing conditions.
+If you are dealing with light debris, you might prefer to place the hook closer to the lead.
+On the other hand, if you are fishing over a foot or two of Canadian pond weed, it would be advisable to set the beads further away from the lead.
+This arrangement allows the hook and boilie to rest atop the weed surface.

 Use the bait floss to tie the pop up boilie fixing it with a hair stop.